 But inflammation becomes very problematic when chronic inflammation is always present in the body.
 Chronic inflammation wreaks havoc and damages body tissues.

-Curcumin has powerful anti-inflammatory properties and has been shown to match the effectiveness of some NSAIDs without side effects.
+Curcumin has powerful anti-inflammatory properties and has matched the effectiveness of some NSAIDs without side effects.
 Although, take note that the amount of curcumin used in this study was in higher dosages than just 1000 mg or the general recommended dosage.

 Curcumin also acts as an antioxidant that helps to protect the body from free radicals and oxidative stress.
 Too much oxidative stress leads to increased inflammatory conditions.
-Curcumin helps to counter the effects of inflammation.
+Curcumin helps to counter the effects of inflammation due to its antioxidant protection.

 Curcumin helps to boost your body’s internal antioxidant enzymes: glutathione and superoxide dismutase.